jacobjcastaneda/jacobjcastaneda.github.io/docs/index.markdown

 My proposed research concerns identifying the physics that drive internal wave and surface wave interactions.
 I am passionate about all things pertaining to fluid mechanics and computer science.
 My aim is to someday develop engineering software that makes a difference for practicing engineers.

 With regard to my personal life, I am married to a wonderful woman named Katie and we have an incredibly cute Goldendoodle, Stella.
-In my free time, you can find me cross training, trying to quantitatively describe my health through exercise and diet tracking, and most likely (of all) watching Netflix with my lady!
+In my free time, you can find me cross training, trying to quantitatively track my health, and most likely watching Netflix with my lady!

 ------